nchevobbe/nicolaschevobbe.com/_posts/2019-01-17-webconsole-2018-retrospective.md

 ## 2019

 Pheew, 2018 was quite a ride.
 I think we are now seeing the result of all of our 2016 & 2017 hard work, which makes us work on features more efficiently.

+I also wanted to give a special thank to [Victoria](https://twitter.com/violasong), [Florens](https://twitter.com/fvsch) and [Matt Croud](https://twitter.com/Octavector).
+They helped us through the year, making design analysis and providing detailed mockups on complex problems.
+The console wouldn't be the same without their terrific work.

 As we start the new year, we already have 2 feature in mind for the first half of the year.